Bureau of Land Management, Interior.

 FOR FURTHER INFORMATION CONTACT:

-Collin Reinhardt, Project Manager, telephone 760-872-5024; address 351 Pacu Lane, Suite 100, Bishop, CA 93514; email email@example.com.
-Persons who use a telecommunications device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) at 1-800-877-8339 to contact the above individual during normal business hours.
-The FIRS is available 24 hours a day, 7 days a week, to leave a message or question with the above individual.
+Persons who use telecommunication devices for the deaf may call the Federal Relay Service (FRS) at (307) 775-6115 to contact the above individual during normal business hours.
+The FRS is available 24 hours a day, 7 days a week, to leave a message or questions with the above individual regarding the project.
 You will receive a reply during normal business hours.

-Public comments and information submitted, including names, street addresses, and email addresses of persons who submit comments, will be available for public review at the above address during regular business hours (8 a.m. to 4 p.m.), Monday through Friday, except holidays.
+Public input is important and will be considered in the environmental and land-use planning analysis.
+Please note that public comments and information submitted (including names, street addresses, and email addresses of persons who submit comments) will be available for public review and disclosure at the above address during regular business hours (8:00 a.m. to 4:00 p.m.), Monday through Friday, except holidays.

 BILLING CODE 4310-40-P